Shyam4801/Identify-commercial-centers-using-Points-of-Interest-POI-data/README.md

 METHODOLOGY:

-To find the commercial centres we need information about the amenities in the city of Chennai We have to cluster these amneties to find segments of the city , K-means is the popular clustering algorithm but K-means is not the ideal data for Coordinates data because it minimizes variances and not the Geodetic distance
+To find the commercial centres we need information about the amenities in the city of Chennai We have to cluster these amenities to find segments of the city , K-means is the popular clustering algorithm but K-means is not the ideal data for Coordinates data because it minimizes variances and not the Geodetic distance

 There is considerable amount of distortion with the latitudes that are far away from the equator Instead, let’s use an algorithm that works better with arbitrary distances: scikit-learn’s implementation of the DBSCAN algorithm.
 DBSCAN clusters a spatial data set based on two parameters: a physical distance from each point, and a minimum cluster size.
 This method works much better for spatial latitude-longitude data.